Evidence of an Emergent "Self" in Continual Robot Learning: Introduction

 Despite impressive performance, deep reinforcement learning for robot locomotion policies are often treated as monolithic functions whose internal representations are difficult to disentangle.
-There is also a growing body of work on self-modeling and body-schema learning in robots, however most of that work explicitly segregates the robot’s self-model from the rest of the controller, using a variety of techniques.
-For example, some self-modeling approaches explicitly learn an internal model of the robot’s morphology that is continuously updated to support resilience to damage and change \cite{bongard2006resilient}.
-More recent methods reconstruct the robot’s body visually \cite{chen2022full}, discover morphology from physical interaction data \cite{diazledezma2023self}, or infer a body schema from exteroceptive and proprioceptive signals \cite{jiang2024robot,pugach2019brain}.

-The question we aim to answer here is whether a self-model can emerge spontaneously.
-Our hypothesis is that under certain conditions, training across multiple behaviors could potentially induce a persistent shared internal structure \cite{lipson2002origin_variation,clune2013evolutionary_modularity} to promote efficient learning.
+There is also a growing body of work on self-modeling and body-schema learning in robots; however, most of that work explicitly segregates the robot's self-model from the rest of the controller, using a variety of techniques.
+For example, some self-modeling approaches explicitly learn an internal model of the robot's morphology that is continuously updated to support resilience to damage and change~\cite{bongard2006resilient}.
+More recent methods reconstruct the robot's body visually~\cite{chen2022full}, discover morphology from physical interaction data~\cite{diazledezma2023self}, or infer a body schema from exteroceptive and proprioceptive signals~\cite{jiang2024robot,pugach2019brain}.
+Our hypothesis is that under certain conditions, training across multiple behaviors could induce a persistent shared internal structure~\cite{lipson2002origin_variation,clune2013evolutionary_modularity} to promote efficient learning.

-There is already evidence that multi-task learning (simultaneously training different tasks) motivates shared representations for generalization and transfer \cite{caruana1997multitask}, and RL work has explored when and why sharing is beneficial \cite{borsa2016sharedmtrl,deramo2020sharing}.
-But when behaviors are trained sequentially, we enter a continual-learning regime, where distribution shift induces interference and can lead to catastrophic forgetting, determining what is retained versus overwritten \cite{khetarpal2022crlreview,kirkpatrick2017ewc,rusu2016progressive}.
+There is already evidence that multi-task learning (simultaneously training different tasks) motivates shared representations for generalization and transfer~\cite{caruana1997multitask}, and RL work has explored when and why sharing is beneficial~\cite{borsa2016sharedmtrl,deramo2020sharing}.
+But when behaviors are trained sequentially, we enter a continual-learning regime, where distribution shift induces interference and can lead to catastrophic forgetting, determining what is retained versus overwritten~\cite{khetarpal2022crlreview,kirkpatrick2017ewc,rusu2016progressive}.
 This tension makes multi-behavior locomotion an appealing testbed: if a stable, behavior-invariant representation of the body exists, it should be the part that survives behavior switches, while behavior-specific components reorganize.